torvalds/linux/Documentation/userspace-api/unshare.rst

 module can easily setup a private namespace for a user at login.
-Polyinstantiated directories are required for Common Criteria certification with Labeled System Protection Profile, however, with the availability of shared-tree feature in the Linux kernel, even regular Linux systems can benefit from setting up private namespaces at login and polyinstantiating /tmp, /var/tmp and other directories deemed appropriate by system administrators.
+Polyinstantiated directories are required for Common Criteria certification with Labeled System Protection Profile, however, with the availability of shared-tree feature in the GNU/Linux kernel, even regular GNU/Linux systems can benefit from setting up private namespaces at login and polyinstantiating /tmp, /var/tmp and other directories deemed appropriate by system administrators.